-1) HIV/AIDS educational information and programs shall be available to all students.

-2) Reasonably affordable or free testing for the presence of HIV and other blood-borne and sexually transmitted infections is available at the Health Center and other campus locations during health promotional events sponsored by community organizations.
-All test results are strictly confidential, and individuals who test positive are promptly referred for appropriate treatment and follow-up.

-3) Persons living with HIV and experiencing psychological stress shall be encouraged to visit the Latasha Norman Counseling Center.
+- 1. HIV/AIDS educational information and programs shall be available to all students. - 2.
+Reasonably affordable or free testing for the presence of HIV and other blood-borne and sexually transmitted infections is available at the Health Center and other campus locations at all times and during health promotional events sponsored by community organizations.
+All test results are strictly confidential and individuals who test positive are promptly referred for appropriate treatment and follow-up. - 3.
+Persons living with HIV and experiencing psychological stress shall be encouraged to visit the Latasha Norman Counseling Center.
 These sessions are strictly confidential.